Standard Female Hormone Panel

 The Estradiol test measures the amount of the hormone estradiol in the blood.
-Estradiol, a form of estrogen and in women, is mostly released from the ovaries and adrenal glands., and plays a key role in growth of the uterus, vagina and Fallopian tubes; changes of the outer genitals; breast development; and the distribution of body fat.
+Estradiol, a form of estrogen, in women is mostly released from the ovaries and adrenal glands.
+It plays a key role in growth of the uterus, vagina and Fallopian tubes, changes of the outer genitals, breast development, and the distribution of body fat.

 The IGF-1 Test